 We have found plain reading from the Bible or other religious texts to be generally ineffective in attracting the students’ attention.
 We have seen the children participate much more actively when we present the material in a more engaging manner.
 Useful ideas are provided in our Class Routine page.

 Every child has his/her own way of learning.
 Others learn by listening, others by reading, others by listing and calculating, others by discussing, others by being stimulated through visual or audio aids, others by moving around.
 Therefore, it is more effective (and more enjoyable, both for the teacher and the students) to try to incorporate a variety of teaching approaches in each lesson.

 In an Orthodox teacher’s training seminar, we were told the following: “You are teaching children, not a subject.
 If your teaching is not done with a prayerful heart, filled with love for each and every one of the precious little souls that have been entrusted to your care, then you are not really accomplishing anything.”

-Additionally, one of our parish priests uses to say: “Whatever you do, leave some space for Christ in your work.
-No matter how hard you try, if your effort is only based on yourself, then your are on the wrong track.”
+Additionally, one of our parish priests used to say: “Whatever you do, leave some space for Christ in your work.
+No matter how hard you try, if your effort is only based on yourself, then you are on the wrong track.”